lykmapipo/ngAA/README.md

         $authProvider.afterSignoutRedirectTo = 'site';
 });
 ```

+### signinUrl
-- **signinUrl :** Specify your backend end-point to be used by `ngAA` to signin your user.
+Specify your backend end-point to be used by `ngAA` to signin your user.
 Default to `/signin`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[